Lilemanalu/academic-stats/README.md

 The input line consists of 6 segments matched with the hash sign (```#```).
 The first segment is the command given and followed by a series of data related to the study plan (```enrollment```) and the given value (```grade```) given.
 The Simulator will then first look for the appropriate study plan (```enrollment```) if it is found that an update is made to the value of the study plan.
 If not, the command is ignored, and the solution goes to the next command.
 There is no output after the Simulator has finished working on this command.

 ## Task 06: Student's GPA
 In this task, Butet was asked to develop a feature that would display complete information about a student and his academic performance.
-Academic performance is represented in a Cumulative Achievement Index (GPA), known as Grade Point Average (GPA).
+Academic performance is represented in a Cumulative Achievement Index, known as Grade Point Average (GPA).
 The mechanism for calculating GPA can be seen in the Academic Manual.
 GPA is written in 2 digits of precision value.
 The user will provide an input line with the following format to run this feature.

 ```bash